asndiallo/PricePilot/README.md

 - **Open-Source and Collaborative**: Join the community, contribute, and learn the art of predictive algorithms for accurate valuations.

 🚗 **Join us on this PricePilot Educational Journey!**

+### Frontend

+The frontend of PricePilot is located in the `price-pilot` folder.
+It is a React-powered application with the following key technologies:

+- **React**: The UI is built using React, providing an interactive and dynamic user interface.
+- **Vite**: Vite is used for fast, efficient development and building of the frontend.

+The `package.json` file contains all the necessary dependencies for the frontend.
+Additionally, an `.env` file is required in the `price-pilot` folder for environment-specific configurations.
+There's a `price-pilot/.env.example` for reference.